rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 ##### 2.2 - Titles and Navbar Settings

 These setting control the apperance of the title bar and navigation banner.
+LogoHeight and LogoTopOffset are to be determined by trial&error given the particular customized logo provided for the application.

 *Note the the color is entered in 'hex format'*  The color shown is Ankeney Hill Nature Center's green.